(2018—Director: Yann Demange)

 Perhaps that is why White Boy Rick leaves me wanting more.
 Richard Wershe, Jr.’s story demands an unabridged and exhausting commitment, perhaps a miniseries, rather than a somewhat truncated biodrama that sacrifices a fleshed-out supporting cast.
 White Boy Rick wisely strays from glorifying Rick Jr.’s life of crime, government-sponsored or not.
 Yet much of its runtime is a fairly high plain that trends downward over two hours, puttering to sea level by the time the end credits arrive.
 Contrast that with the trailer, in which “I Feel Love” builds anticipation with explosive and heart-pumping excitement.

-Perhaps director Demange and writers Weiss and the Logan brothers should take inspiration henceforth from the former trajectory, rather than the latter.
+Perhaps director Demange and writers Weiss and the Logan brothers should take inspiration henceforth from the latter rather than the former.

 (Parental Note: White Boy Rick has been rated R by the MPAA “for language throughout, drug content, violence, some sexual references, and brief nudity”.
 It has also been rated 15 by the BBFC for “strong language, violence,” and “drug misuse and references” and rated L (Limited adult audience) by the Catholic News Service for containing “some gory violence, benignly viewed adultery, drug use, brief rear and upper female nudity, frequent profanities and a few milder oaths, and pervasive rough and crude language.”)